mikeshulman/narya/README.md

 - `M → N` – Non-dependent function-type (right-associative).
 - `M .fld` – Field access of a record (left-associative), or method call on a codatatype.
 - `(fld1 ≔ M, fld2 ≔ N)` – Anonymous record (structure).
 The unicode ≔ can be replaced by ASCII `:=`.
 Checks, doesn't synthesize.
 - `(M, N)` – Record with unlabeled fields.
-Labeled and unlabeled fields can also be mixed.
+Labeled and unlabeled fields can also be mixed (see below).
 - `constr.
 M N` – Constructor of a datatype, applied to arguments (but not parameters).
 Checks, doesn't synthesize.
 The postfix period is admittedly unusual; the intent is to emphasize the duality between constructors of a datatype and destructors (fields) of a codatatype/record.
 - `M : N` – Type ascription.
 Necessary if you want to apply an abstraction to an argument (i.e. manually write a beta-redex) or similarly access a field of a tuple, since the typechecker is bidirectional.
 - `let x ≔ M in N` – Local binding.
 Computationally equivalent to `(x ↦ N) M`, but also binds `x` to `M` while typechecking `N`, which is stronger in the presence of dependent types.
 As before, ≔ can be replaced by `:=`, and `let x ≔ (M : A) in N` (commonly needed since `M` must synthesize) can be abbreviated `let x : A ≔ M in N`.
 - `[ x | constr1. a b ↦ M | constr2. c d ↦ N ]` – Match against datatype constructors.
 Only valid in a top-level case tree when `x` is a variable (see below).
-This syntax is tentative and might change if I get negative feedback from users.
+This syntax is tentative and might change if we get negative feedback from users.
 - `[ constr1. a b ↦ M | constr2. c d ↦ N ]` – Abstract over a variable and immediately match against it, i.e. pattern-matching lambda.
 Essentially a notational variant of `x ↦ [ x | constr1. a b ↦ M | constr2. c d ↦ N ]` without needing to choose a dummy name for the variable.
 The initial `|` after the empty variable location can also be included.
 - `[ .fld1 ↦ M | .fld2 ↦ N ]` – Copattern match against a codatatype.
+- `"string"` – Quoted string.
+Currently only used when specifying new notations.
 - `Id M X Y` – Homogeneous identity/bridge type.
 In fact this is equivalent to `refl M X Y`, and `Id` is just a synonym for `refl`.
 - `refl M` – Reflexivity term.
 - `sym M` – Symmetry of a two-dimensional square.